-B.3.4 Electrical Output Guarantees.
+B.3.3 Electrical Output Guarantees.

-B.3.4.1 Electrical Output Guarantee.
-Seller guarantees that the Adjusted Electrical Output, as demonstrated during the most recent Performance Test, shall be equal to or greater than 169,450 kW (after deducting the Unit's auxiliary Loads) (the "Electrical Output Guarantee").
+B.3.3.1 Electrical Output Guarantee.
+Seller guarantees that the Adjusted Electrical Output, as demonstrated during the most recent Performance Test, shall be equal to or greater than [169,450] kW (after deducting the Unit's auxiliary Loads) (the "Electrical Output Guarantee").

-B.3.4.2 Specific Performance Electrical Output Guarantee.
-As a Specific Performance obligation, Seller guarantees that the Adjusted Electrical Output of the Unit, as demonstrated during the most recent Performance Test, shall be equal to or greater than 164,964 kW (after deducting the Unit's auxiliary loads) (the "Specific Performance Electrical Output Guarantee").
+B.3.3.2 Specific Performance Electrical Output Guarantee.
+As a Specific Performance obligation, Seller guarantees that the Adjusted Electrical Output of the Unit, as demonstrated during the most recent Performance Test, shall be equal to or greater than [164,964] kW (after deducting the Unit's auxiliary loads) (the "Specific Performance Electrical Output Guarantee").

-B.3.5 Heat Rate Guarantees.
+B.3.4 Heat Rate Guarantees.

-B.3.5.1 Heat Rate Guarantee.
-Seller guarantees that the Adjusted net Heat Rate of the Unit, as demonstrated during the most recent Performance Test, shall not exceed 9380 BTU/kWh (LHV) (the "Heat Rate Guarantee").
+B.3.4.1 Heat Rate Guarantee.
+Seller guarantees that the Adjusted net Heat Rate of the Unit, as demonstrated during the most recent Performance Test, shall not exceed [9380] BTU/kWh (LHV) (the "Heat Rate Guarantee").
 The Heat Rate Guarantee is net of the Unit's auxiliary loads.

-B.3.5.2 Specific Performance Heat Rate Guarantee.
-As a Specific Performance obligation, Seller guarantees that the net Adjusted Heat Rate of the Unit, as demonstrated during the most recent Performance Test, shall not be more than 9656 BTU/kWh (LHV) (the "Specific Performance Heat Rate Guarantee").
+B.3.4.2 Specific Performance Heat Rate Guarantee.
+As a Specific Performance obligation, Seller guarantees that the net Adjusted Heat Rate of the Unit, as demonstrated during the most recent Performance Test, shall not be more than [9656] BTU/kWh (LHV) (the "Specific Performance Heat Rate Guarantee").
 The Heat Rate Guarantee is net of the Unit's auxiliary loads.

+B.3.5 Specific Performance Exhaust Gas Temperature and Energy Guarantees.

+B-3.5.1 Exhaust Gas Temperature Guarantee.
+Seller guarantees that the Adjusted Exhaust Gas Temperature of the Unit as measured during the most recent Performance Test shall not be less than [1110 ]degrees Fahrenheit (°F) (the "Exhaust Gas Temperature Guarantee").

+B-3.5.2 Specific Performance Exhaust Gas Temperature Guarantee.
+As a Specific Performance Obligation, Seller guarantees that the Adjusted Exhaust Gas Temperature of the Unit as measured during the most recent Performance Test shall not be less than 1092 degrees Fahrenheit (°F) and shall not be greater than [1130 °F] (the "Specific Performance Exhaust Gas Temperature Guarantee"). .

+B-3.5.3 Exhaust Gas Energy Guarantee.
+Seller guarantees that the Adjusted Exhaust Gas Energy of the Unit as measured or calculated during the most recent Performance Test of the Unit shall be greater than or equal to [952.0 x 106] BTU/hr (LHV) (the "Exhaust Gas Energy Guarantee").

+B-3.5.4 Specific Performance Exhaust Gas Energy Guarantee.
+As a Specific Performance obligation, Seller guarantees that the Adjusted Exhaust Gas Energy of the Unit as measured or calculated during the most recent Performance Test of the Unit shall be greater than or equal to [926.9 x 106] BTU/hr (LHV) (the "Specific Performance Exhaust Gas Energy Guarantee"). .

 [Note: The guarantees will need to be revised on a case-by-case basis.]